- Academic Affairs

 - Demonstrate the expectations set for the team, and “walk the talk.”

-- Encourage others to assume leadership roles, and develop new skills.
+- Encourage others to assume leadership roles and develop new skills.

-- Understand that everyone can have a leadership role, and that one doesn’t have to serve in a supervisory capacity in order to lead.
+- Understand that everyone can have a leadership role and that one doesn’t have to serve in a supervisory capacity in order to lead.

 - Practice your leadership skills.
 Read books on leadership, take a leadership seminar, observe the leaders you admire and their techniques, words, and actions.

 - Think about your formal leadership role as well as the informal leadership roles you play at work.
 Outside of work, think about your involvement in community organizations and how others in those organizations may view you not only as an individual but also as a representative of UMB.
-A leader acts appropriately at all times and is someone who makes a difference in his or her world.
+A leader acts appropriately at all times and is someone who makes a difference in their world.